Damghan County

-Damghan County (شهرستان دامغان) is in Semnan Province, Iran.
+Damghan County (شهرستان دامغان) is in Semnan province, Iran.
 Its capital is the city of Damghan.

 History

 The area suffered damage in the 856 Damghan earthquake.

-After the 2011 National Census, the village of Kalateh was elevated to city status as Kalateh Rudbar.
+The village of Kalateh was converted to a city in 2011.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 81,993 in 23,020 households.
+At the time of the 2006 National Census, the county's population was 81,993 in 23,020 households.
 The following census in 2011 counted 86,908 people in 25,554 households.
 The 2016 census measured the population of the county as 94,190 in 30,296 households.

 Administrative divisions

 Damghan County's population history and administrative structure over three consecutive censuses are shown in the following table.